doctor-phil/ECON323_2023_Summer/syllabus.md

 We will apply a programming language (Python) to analyze these sorts of data and making numerical calculations/simulations of models in economics.

-The classes will be held at **LASR 104** on Tuesday and Thursday, 12:00-pm.
+The classes will be held at **IONA 301** on Tuesday and Thursday, 12:00-3:00pm.
 These schedules will be subject to changes in related UBC policies.

 ## Course Materials and Communications